-Lori Pope

-Lori is the mother of two children, both of whom were treated for life-threatening medical conditions at CHEO.
+Lori Pope Lori Pope is a community member of the REB.
+She is the mother of two children, both of whom were treated for lifethreatening medical conditions at CHEO.
 She is also a lawyer who has worked in private practice, legal aid clinics, and for a federal regulatory tribunal.
 She has a particular interest in human rights, privacy, and community legal education.

-Ellen Song

-Ellen is a former CHEO patient and sits on the CHEO RI's Patient and Family Advisory Committee.
-In addition to these roles, she is a medical student at the University of Ottawa Faculty of Medicine.
+Ellen Song Ellen is a former CHEO patient and former member of the CHEO-RI's Patient and Family Advisory Committee.
+She is also is a medical student at the University of Ottawa Faculty of Medicine.

 Régis Vaillancourt OMM, CD, PharmD, FCSHP

 Régis was the Director of Pharmacy at CHEO for 16 years.
 Throughout his career, Régis has worked with different pharmacy organizations.
 He has published more than 100 peer-reviewed articles on pharmacy practice with a focus on medication safety and health literacy.

 RESEARCH ETHICS OFFICE

-Valerie Bourada MSc

-Valerie is the Manager of the CHEO REB.
+Valerie Bourada MSc Valerie is the outgoing Manager of the CHEO REB.
 She holds a Master's degree in Science from the University of Ottawa.
 Her career has been linked to health care research, starting as a clinical research coordinator in Oncology.